Flight-Free-UK/flight_free_uk_website/source/posts/a-young-love-for-trains.html.markdown

 and a massive majority of these trains are electric – compared to planes, which use jet fuel, which isn’t environmentally friendly.

 For children on the Eurostar, during the journey through the channel tunnel, there is a type of a virtual reality game (headsets and other requirements are offered at both stations) where you can explore beneath the ocean, collecting and discovering different marine animals, with the assistance of 2 divers.

-In my and my sister’s opinion, it is a great opportunity for education while travelling on a Eurostar service.
+> "In my and my sister’s opinion, it is a great opportunity for education while travelling on a Eurostar service."

 #### In general, travelling by train is a lot better than flying